How To Throw Boomerang Guide:

 SPIN IS KEY!
 The throwing motion is similar to throwing a football.
 Let the boomerang fly out of your hand.
 Do not try to initiate the turn of the boomerang with your throw; it will turn itself.
 Pick a point in the distance that is the correct angle off the wind and throw.
 Remember, spin is king!!
 More spin, and snap… less muscle!

 Use good judgment when deciding when you should attempt a catch.
 You should not attempt to catch a boomerang until you are familiar with its flight path.
 Also, if the boomerang is coming in fast towards you, do not attempt a catch!
 Only go for the catch when the boomerang is hovering in softly towards you.
 Before long you will be catching like a pro.

-In a wind, throw with less power and less layover.
+In normal wind conditions (8-12mph), throw with less power and less layover.
 The flight will be more round with wind.

-When thrown too hard, the flight will look like this.
+When thrown too hard, the flight will look like above.